 #30: Natural-Looking Medium Brown & Honey Blonde Balayage

 This is a multi-dimensional balayage with caramel and honey tones.
 “This client has thick, curly hair and came in with a short, boxy bob and red/burgundy box hair dye,” explains senior stylist Francis Barrientos of Toronto, CA.

-The best thing about this look is how by adding dimension, we were able to create the illusion of natural-looking hues while keeping the integrity of the hair intact.
+The best thing about this look is how by adding dimension, we were able to create the illusion of natural-looking hues while keeping the integrity of your hair intact.

-To create this look, Barrientos used a blue powdered lightener, Olaplex #1, Additive #2, and prescribed #3 as a take home treatment.
-“I used Goldwell Topchic and Colorance with a balayage technique, isolating the in between pieces in foil for deeper concentration,” she notes.
+To create this short brown hair, Barrientos used a blue powdered lightener, Olaplex #1, Additive #2, and prescribed #3 as a take-home treatment.
+“I used Goldwell Topchic and Colorance with a balayage technique, isolating the in-between pieces in foil for deeper concentration,” she notes.

-Barrientos recommends this brown shade to women that want to change their hair color from a dark base and/or are growing out their hair.
+Barrientos recommends this brown shade to women that want to change your hair color from a dark base and/or are growing out your hair.
 “It’s also ideal for women that have greys creeping up because it’s low-maintenance, and the dimensional color will camouflage the grey re-growth, stretching your next visit an extra two to three weeks,” she adds.

 “I would consider this a rich and texturized fall brown hair with some caramel highlights throughout,” says stylist Kristi Peters of Omaha, NE.

-This look is fabulous for the woman who wants the versatility of straight or curled hair and loves the soft lived-in look.
+This look is fabulous if you’re a woman who wants the versatility of straight or curled hair and loves the soft lived-in look.
 “I think the color is really great on most skin tones and hair types,” she adds.